151 North Franklin: History

-The vision for the building first became public in 2013 when renderings were availed for a 30-story building from developer John Buck designed by John Ronan.
+The vision for the building first became public in 2013 when renderings were availed for a 30-story building from developer John Buck designed by John Ronan, with AAI Associates, Inc. as architect of record.
 In November 2013, Buck announced $145 million of equity financing for a 36-story building with 825000 sqft of office space.

 In February 2015, law firm Freeborn & Peters (Chicago's 22nd largest) signed a 15-year 5-floor letter of intent.
 That May, law firm Hinshaw & Culbertson (Chicago's 14th largest) signed a lease in the building.
 In August 2015, Freeborn & Peters accepted an offer to remain at 311 South Wacker Drive, but Buck went ahead with filing for demolition permits for the Walgreens at that location.
 In December 2015, CNA Insurance decided to relocate its headquarters from the 44-story CNA Center at 333 South Wabash that it had owned since its debut in 1972 to the new CNA Center building.
 The plan included selling the old building to Buck for $108 million, temporarily leasing space in that building until moving into the newly leased space with signage and naming rights.
 By that time the Walgreens on the site had been demolished and construction was expected to commence soon.
 Northern Trust would sign to consolidate many of its offices into the old CNA Center, which was to be renamed by Northern Trust.

 In June 2018, 151 North Franklin became the new corporate headquarters for CNA Insurance, which has been headquartered in the Chicago Loop since 1900.
 Prior Loop headquarters included following locations: Metropolitan Tower (Continental Center I from 1943–1962 at 310 South Michigan Avenue), 55 East Jackson Boulevard (Continental Center II from 1962–1972) and CNA Center (Continental Center III from 1972–2018 at 333 South Wabash Avenue).
 Facebook signed a large lease in the building in July 2018.

 Features

-The building has a column-free open-office design with many modern elements that pays homage to the 70 degree angle of the CNA logo.
+The building has a column-free open-office design with many modern elements that pays homage to the 70-degree angle of the CNA logo.
 Chicago Tribune critic Blair Kamin praised the open air base but felt much of the rest of the glassy exterior was evidence of budgetary limitations.